Napping: It Can Be Good for Your Brain

 A study published in the online journal General Psychiatry concludes that regular afternoon naps appear to boost older adults’ cognitive functions.
 This could be a win-win for people over the age of 60, who are prone to both sleep-pattern disruptions and neurodegenerative decline.The research included 2,214 healthy people 60 and older, residents of several large cities in China.
 A total of 1,534 napped regularly; 680 did not.
 All the participants took a series of cognitive assessments, including the Mini-Mental State Exam (MMSE), to check for dementia.
 The results: nappers tested “statistically higher” on average compared to non-nappers.

-This comes as no surprise to Alberto Ramos, M.D., M.S.P.H., associate professor of neurology and research director of the University of Miami Health System’s Sleep Disorders Program.
+This comes as no surprise to Alberto Ramos, M.D., M.S.P.H., professor of neurology and research director of the University of Miami Health System’s Sleep Disorders Program.

 “We’ve finally come to acknowledge how important, how integral sleep is for brain functions,” Dr. Ramos says.
 “We know that a lot of what we learn is consolidated during sleep and that toxins that accumulate in our brains also seem to get flushed out in sleep.”